 This is Eric summarized well.
 He knows that being paid bonuses that would easily pay the salaries of the people he fires and being okay with it is akin to being a killer, but even as he knows he is reprehensible he justifies it.
-Someone’s going to fire those people so why would he, the matador, do the dance and show his groin, and grapple with how unethical or “gay” if he doesn’t have a model to impress.
+Someone’s going to fire those people so why would he, the matador, do the dance and show his groin, and grapple with how unethical or “gay” it all is, if he doesn’t have a model to impress.

 Eric’s asshole nature is pretty profound and that may be why his revelatory change because a flighty woman gave him good oral sex falls flat with me.
 He really is a prick and funny with it, too.
 His manic pixie dream girl asks him if he believes in karma and he begins imagining her in her natural setting: